Unit 1 - Practice Quiz

 16 Which concept emphasizes fairness in the distribution of resources and opportunities between the current generation and future generations?

-B. Inter-generational equity
+B. Intra-generational equity

 C. Economic growth